-VGS has an expert energy efficiency team that offers residential and commercial rebates and technical assistance.
+VGS has an expert energy efficiency team that offers residential and commercial rebates as well as technical assistance.
 To help our customers invest in the installation of cost-effective high efficiency equipment, insulation, and air sealing measures we also offer zero to low interest financing in partnership with Green Mountain Credit Union.

 VGS is committed to serving all customers through its energy efficiency programs.
-All of programs support cost effective projects and improve a home or building's performance.
-The benefits of saving energy are typically complemented by an increase in comfort levels, lower carbon emissions, improved productivity, and save Vermonter's money over the lifetime of the measures.
+All of our programs support cost effective projects and improve a home or building's performance.
+The benefits of saving energy are typically complemented by an increase in comfort levels, lower carbon emissions, improved productivity, and saving Vermonters' money over the lifetime of the measures.